 The 2023 South Carolina Governor’s Art Contest on Litter Prevention Winners Announced

 Columbia, SC (March 15, 2023) – Each year, PalmettoPride invites elementary students in South Carolina to participate in the Governor’s Art Contest on Litter Prevention.
 Through their artwork, students illustrate the theme Litter Trashes Everyone.
-Education is key to litter prevention, and as thousands of students across the state continuously participate in the contest each year, the future of South Carolina’s environmental landscape is bright.
+Education is key to litter prevention, and as thousands of students across the state continue to participate in the contest each year, the future of South Carolina’s environmental landscape is bright.

 “Education plays a vital role in changing litter habits,” said Lt.
 Governor Pamela Evette.
 “Through this art contest, we educate by engaging with our student’s creative talents to teach them the important role we all play in keeping our state litter free.”